« New Years Day January 2010 at the Royal Australian Mint | Main | Australian Dollar Coins - 2009 Year of the Ox Dollar Lunar Series »

 The authors of this blog were lucky enough to be amongst the first 100 or so people in the world to own the new 2010 Australian dollar coin celebrating 100 years of Australian coinage.
 If you're not sure what this anniversary means then you should take a look at our blog entry on the 100th anniversary of silver coinage in Australia.
 It would be cheeky of us to suggest that the Royal Australian Mint followed our lead by issuing a coin with this subject matter, and of course they didn't.
 But it was obvious given the importance of the event that the RAM would release a coin to celebrate it.

 The coin above was minted on the gallery presses at the RAM in Canberra and shows the C mintmark on the reverse.
-As it is such a new issue we cannot say just now in what other forms the coin will be minted during the coming year but it is certain to be included in a PNC jointly released with Australia Post next month.
-It's safe to say that this standard sized 25mm, 9 gram $1 coin is a non circulating collector (NCLT) issue that is available in informative card (which for this coin doesn't seem to be designed to be folded).
+This standard sized 25mm, 9 gram $1 coin is a non circulating collector (NCLT) issue that is available in informative card (which for this coin doesn't seem to be designed to be folded).
 The obverse is the standard QE2 portrait as sculpted by Ian Rank-Broadley.
 The extremely attractive reverse is sculpted by RAM designer, Vladimir Gottwald.
 It depicts the 4 right facing portraits of the four English monarchs that have appeared on Australian Pre-Decimal coinage.
 From left to right you can see Queen Elizabeth II, George VI, George V, and Edward VII.
 The legend of the reverse reads "One Dollar" and "100 Years of Australian Coinage" and depicts 4 stars presumably representing the 4 depicted monarchs.

 As a special extra for this dollar entry we were lucky enough to get an image of the reverse die of this dollar coin as it was being installed in the gallery coining press and before it had struck it's first coin!
 You can see this image below.